 She is also active and proactive in community engagement, collaborating with local schools and the public library to organize author events and show and tell presentations.
 A recent event of hers was a day-long event at a local school’s 21st Century summer camp entitled Underrepresentation and Digital Literacy.
 In this summer camp, Suzan developed an activity drawing upon diverse books from the Baldwin Library for campers to a GIF story based on the books they read.

-I know you will join us in welcoming our newest library faculty member to the Henry Madden Library team.
+I know you will join us in welcoming our newest library faculty member to the Fresno State Library team.
 Suzan will begin her new position in January 2021 and is excited to start her new job in the new year.
 She shares this parting thought in anticipation of her arrival, "My mind is abuzz with ideas about how the Center can expand its research initiatives, continue to build good will for the university, and enrich the reading lives of many different communities."